 The total resistance of resistors in parallel is equal to the reciprocal of the sum of the reciprocals of each individual resistor.
 Refer to the equation below for clarification:

-The total resistance of resistors in parallel is simply the sum of the resistances of each resistor.
+The total resistance of resistors in series is simply the sum of the resistances of each resistor.
 Refer to the equation below for clarification:

 Rtotal = R1 + R2 + R3 ... + Rn